 Dr. Wilbur Livingston is an urology (urinary tract disease) specialist.
 His clinical interests encompass incontinence.
 Dr. Livingston honors Blue Cross/Blue Shield, Coventry, and Viant, in addition to other insurance carriers.
-His education and training includes medical school at Medical University of South Carolina College of Medicine and the University of Southern California (USC), Keck School of Medicine.
-His medical residency was performed at Wilford Hall Medical Center.
+His education and training includes medical school at Medical University of South Carolina College of Medicine and the University of Southern California (USC), Keck School of Medicine and residency at Wilford Hall Medical Center.
 Dr. Livingston is affiliated with Carolinas HealthCare System.

 Clinical interests: Incontinence

 Dr. Curtis Matthews is an urology (urinary tract disease) specialist in Rock Hill, SC, Fort Mill, SC, and Lancaster, SC.
 MAMSI, Blue Cross/Blue Shield, and Coventry are among the insurance carriers that Dr. Matthews takes.
 After attending the University of Tennessee Health Science Center College of Medicine for medical school, he completed his residency training at a hospital affiliated with the University of Tennessee.
 Dr. Matthews is affiliated with Carolinas HealthCare System.

 Dr. Terry Ezell is a physician who specializes in urology (urinary tract disease).
 Dr. Ezell graduated from the University of South Carolina School of Medicine and Medical University of South Carolina College of Medicine and then he performed his residency at a hospital affiliated with Medical College of Georgia.
 His clinical interests encompass cancer.
 He takes Coresource, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.
 He is professionally affiliated with Carolinas HealthCare System.